 Glucosamine is a natural substance.
-It may ease symptoms of osteoarthritis.
+It may ease symptoms of arthritis.

-Glucosamine is found in chitin.
-This is the fibrous material that makes up the outer skeleton of shellfish and insects.
-It’s found in mucoproteins and mucopolysaccharides.
-These are made by many animals.
+It is found in chitin.
+This is a fibrous material.It makes up the outer shells of shellfish and insects.

 Medically valid uses

-Glucosamine may help prevent joint overuse symptoms.
+Glucosamine may help prevent symptoms of joint overuse.
 It may reduce symptoms of temporal mandibular joint (TMJ) disease.

-The suggested dose of glucosamine is 400 mg to 500 mg taken 3 times a day.
-Higher doses are sometimes used to ease arthritis symptoms.
+Large amounts of glucosamine aren’t in food sources.
+You have to take it as a supplement.
+The advised dose is 400 mg to 500 mg taken 3 times a day.
+Higher doses may be used to ease arthritis.

 Side effects, toxicity, and interactions

-Glucosamine causes fewer side effects than other arthritis medicines.
+Glucosamine causes fewer side effects than other medicines used to treat arthritis.
 But it can still cause side effects.
-These can include mild gastrointestinal problems, drowsiness, and skin reactions.
+These can include:

-People with diabetes should talk to their healthcare providers before taking glucosamine.
+If you have diabetes, talk to your healthcare provider before taking glucosamine.
 It may make insulin resistance worse.
 This is a greater risk with high doses.

-If you’re taking blood thinners such as warfarin, don't take glucosamine.
-It may increase the blood thinning effects of warfarin.
-This can increase your risk of bruising and bleeding.
+If you’re taking a blood thinner such as warfarin, don't take glucosamine.
+It may increase the effects of warfarin.
+This may thin your blood too much.
+This can raise your risk of bruising and bleeding.